Investigations after fires

 Investigation of the fire site

-In such an investigation, it is important to collect relevant information about the construction method and about the fire barriers in apartment walls, - in cold attics, - rafter solutions vs. roof ventilation, etc. For us fire engineers, it is also an important learning arena to investigate real fires so that we can include this knowledge in our work as fire consultants.
+In such an investigation, it is important to collect relevant information about the construction method and about the fire barriers in apartment walls, - in cold attics, - eaves solutions vs. roof ventilation, etc. For us fire engineers, to investigate real fires is also an important so that we can include this knowledge in our work as fire consultants.

 In fires that we have investigated, we see that the wind conditions have in some cases had a major impact on where and how the fire has spread in the building.
 The impact of the wind is interesting to include in the evaluations after investigations, as it turns out that fires can spread with the help of wind forces earlier than expected.
 Wind conditions are not included as a factor that must be taken into account according to requirements in the building regulations or other fire regulations, even though wind can have a major influence on the spread of fire.